mEyob/ds-challenge/README.md

 ### If you could spend another day cleaning up the data to make it more useful what might you do?

 ### If you could find another data set that would complement this one to help answer the above or similar questions, what dataset might be ideal?

+### Future work

+- Fit a variety of probability distributions to the price column, and select the best fit